Sago9202/Meas_Models/Script_L2.md

 we will use a set of dummy variables, one corresponding to each category.
-For instance, let’s assume that we have a categorical variable for life satisfaction with 4 possible responses: Very Dissatisfied (VD), Dissatisfied (D), Satisfied (S), Very Satisfied (VS).
+For instance, let’s assume that we have a categorical variable for life satisfaction with 4 possible responses: Very Dissatisfied (VD), Dissatisfied (D), Satisfied (S), and Very Satisfied (VS).
 This is what is frequently termed as a Likert Scale.
 Given the aforementioned, we cannot simply include the categorical variable as it is (i.e., the jump from VD to D is not the same as from D to S), instead we want to include one dummy for each satisfaction level.
-However, if we include all the dummy variables the problem won’t be computable since we have perfect multicollinearity; if we have information on the first three response categories we know entirely how the last category is going to behave.
+However, if we include all the dummy variables the problem won’t be computable since we have perfect multicollinearity; if we have information on the first three response categories we know with certainty how the last category is going to behave.
 Thus, in these situations we will always include c-1 dummy variables, being c the number of categories of our variable of interest.
 The indicator that is not included in the regression is called base category and will be the guiding level for the interpretation of the results

 Let’s see with a bit more detail how this works with our example on birth weight.
 Now, we will see the relationship between race and birth